ohnit/turnpike-ios/docs/source/index.rst

 First Steps with Turnpike
 *************************

-The Turnpike SDK can be included in your iOS app in one of two ways:
+The Turnpike SDK can be obtained via GitHub, and we recommend keeping Turnpike updated via Git.

-- :ref:`Cocoapods Dependency <i-with-pods>`
-- :ref:`Downloadable Binary <i-without-pods>`

 The next step is to :doc:`enable deeplinking within your app <enabling-mobile-deeplinking>`, and integrate Turnpike at the deeplink entry point.